kago1988/solve-OpenAIs-LunarLander-with-PyTorch-Deep-Q-Learning/README.md

 # solve-OpenAIs-LunarLander-with-PyTorch-Deep-Q-Learning

+This code is from the YouTuber "Coding with Phil".
+I found it very inspiring and it is a good template.

 (Hobby) Here is a solution on how to solve OpenAIs LunarLander with PyTorch Deep-Q-Learning

 Python 3.8 + should be fine.
 Then install: